Waowzar/shitrust/README.md

 - Hex encoding/decoding and Base64 utilities

 ### Developer Experience
-- Rich CLI with compilation, running, and formatting commands
+- Rich CLI with compilation, running, and formatting commands (Kinda a** though ngl)
-- Strict type checking mode for catching errors early
+- Strict type checking mode for catching errors
-- Detailed error reporting with color-coded messages
 - Performance timing for compilation and execution phases

 ## Installation